nais/doc/docs/auth/explanations/README.md

   end
 ```

-After successful login, the proxy creates and stores a session for the end-user.
+When the user makes a request to your application's ingress, the proxy intercepts the request and checks for the session cookie.
-Requests from the user agent will now contain their access token as a [Bearer token](../../auth/explanations/README.md#bearer-token) in the `Authorization` header.
+This is translated to the user's access token.
+The token is then attached in the `Authorization` header as a [Bearer token](../../auth/explanations/README.md#bearer-token).
-The proxy does not validate this token.
-[Validation](#token-validation) is your application's responsibility.
+Finally, the request is forwarded to your application.

 ```mermaid
 graph LR